 The first with e

-3. The way “Emily Ate Dynamite, Goodbye Emily.”
+The way “Emily Ate Dynamite, Goodbye Emily.”

 The thickest string calls the E so remember as Emily, the A string recognizes as Ate, the D string remembers as Dynamite, the G string remembers as Good, the B string remembers as Bye, and the E which is the thinnest string remembers as Emily.

-4. Ensure that you can remember all the string
+Ensure that you can remember all the string

-You should play each string then you name the note, and you can make the small test harder by finding a friend who can help you to lay the string while you have to make the right answer what he is playing.
+You should play each string then you name the note, and you can make the small test harder by finding a friend who can help you to lay the string while you have to make the right answer to what he is playing.

-5. The final is learning the string backward
+The final is learning the string backward

-We continue with remember the acronym for learning the string backward to move through the strings.
+We continue to remember the acronym for learning the string backward to move through the strings.
 In this part, we have the sentence “Everybody Gets Drunk At Easter”.

 How to be better in remember the string numbers

-In conclusion, making the acronym is the best way to remember the string.
-Besides, you have to practice much to get used to with it.
+Making the acronym is the best way to remember the string.
+Besides, you have to practice much to get used to it.
 Then you can speed up faster, do not worry if it is too tough.
-Spending time to practice is what you need to do in learning anything.
-Happy time!